learn-co-curriculum/dsc-join-statements-lab/README.md

+# Join Statements - Lab

+## Introduction

+In this lab, you'll practice your knowledge on Join statements.

+## Objectives

+You will be able to:
+- Write queries that make use of various types of Joins
+- Join tables using foreign keys

 # CRM Schema

 In almost all cases, rather then just working with a single table we will typically need data from multiple tables.
 Doing this requires the use of **joins ** using shared columns from the two tables.
 For example, here's a diagram of a mock customer relation management database.